stefanjudis/8-bit-revolution/README.md

   <dd>A semi-colon seperated list of phone numbers e.g. <code>+491234567890;+490987654321</code></dd>
 </dl>

-Ooooooor... you can watch me setting it up in real time! 🙈 (TODO how long did it take)
+Ooooooor... you can watch me setting it up in real time! 🙈

 TODO youtube video!

+## What did just happen?

+By doing the one-click installation dialog on Netlify you created your own copy of [8-bit-revolution.netlify.com](https://8-bit-revolution.netlify.com).

+The process created a new GitHub project in your GitHub account.
+This project includes all the source code to send SMS from a static site.
+You can now start and tweak the styles and functionality if you'd like to.

+Additionally it set up a webhook connection to redeploy the site every time you push code to the GitHub repository.
+Magic. 👌

 ## Learn more